-This will take a few attempts, but consistent training should help your parrot break the biting habit.
+This will take several attempts, but consistent training should help the parrot break the biting habit.

-Pineapple conures aren’t naturally aggressive, but they can become angry and destructive if they’re left alone for too long.
-There’s a clear difference between aggressive and playful conures, and signs include:
+Pineapple conures aren’t naturally aggressive but can become destructive if left alone for too long.
+There’s a difference between aggressive and playful conures, which include:

-To ensure a happy, comfortable environment for your conure, you must address the cause.
-In some cases, it may need more human interaction.
-Other factors include the cage being too small, intimidating cage mates, or predatory pets.
+To ensure happiness, it may need more human interaction.
+Other factors include the cage being too small, intimidating cage mates, and predatory pets (cats, dogs, etc.)

 Pineapple Green Cheek Conure Health Problems

-Pineapple green cheek conures are healthy birds, but that doesn’t mean they’ll go through life without any health conditions.
+Pineapple green cheek conures are healthy birds, but that doesn’t mean they’ll never have health conditions.
 Pineapple conures are prone to these illnesses:

-Infected parrots need to be isolated and treated with antibiotics.
-Also, disinfect their cage.
+Infected parrots must be isolated and treated with antibiotics.
+Also, disinfect their cage and toys.